Table of Contents

 - Wednesday, 8 May: Feast of the Iris – Feast Day of the Brussels-Capital Region

-- Sunday, 9 June: Father’s Day (second Sunday in June)
+- Sunday, 9 June: Father’s Day (the second Sunday in June)

 - Sunday, 15 September: Feast Day of the Walloon Region (the third Sunday of September)